Nolu-M/Notes-code/README.md

 ### Operators
 These instructions that perform operations on variables and values by manipulating and performing actions on data.
 Addition (+) - adding things together to get a result and can concatenate two strings, multiplication (asterisk *) - multiplies numbers together but can also work with a string, exponent - raises a number to specified power, division (/) - returns floating point value even if the result is a whole number, modulus (%) - provides remainder after division e.g. 20/6 remainder 2 returned by modulus.
 Other operators include comparison operators - evaluate two variables or values and produce boolean result e.g. ==, <, <=, >, >=.
 Logical operators ('and', 'or' and 'not') - 'and' returns true if both operands true, 'or' returns true if at least one operand is true and 'not' negates (reversing the truth value) boolean value it operates on.
-Membership operators ('in' and 'not in') - 'in' to check if a numbe rof a string exits in given list/string.
+Membership operators ('in' and 'not in') - 'in' to check if a number of a string exits in given list/string.

+### Control Flow
+If statement allows us to execute a block of code only if a certain condition is met.
+If a condtion is true, indented code under if statement =  executed, if there's more code and an else statement is added, then the code under that = executed if condition is false.
+Indentation is very important - determines structure of the program.
+- For loop - used to iterate over a list of any iterable object.
+- While loop - similar to for loop but keeps looping until a certain condition is flase.
+Important to make sure condition in while loop will eventually = false or loop will continue going.

+### Functions
+Like a machine that takes inputs and produces outputs e.g. toaster takes bread, produces toast.
+Toaster can still apply toasting function even if bread is not used.

 ## Day 3: